Smoke Alarm Action Day 2025 Campaign Kit

 Community Service Announcements

-Announcer: Fire and Rescue NSW is urging the community to be fire safe this winter - make sure you have a working smoke alarm and an escape plan.
-Visit fire.nsw.gov.au for more information.
+Announcer: Fire and Rescue NSW is urging the community to be fire safe this winter.
+A working smoke alarm halves your risk of dying in a house fire.
+Make sure you have a smoke alarm, and check that it works!
+Visit fire.nsw.gov.au/smokealarms for more information.

 Photos